Robiaul/hello-world/README.md

 # hello-world
 Just another repository.
 Hello, this is Robi from Sydney, Australia.
-I'm useing GitHub for the very first time :)
+I'm using GitHub for the very first time :)